cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 2. Save the list of hosts currently connecting to the Policy Server.
    * `cf-key -s > /root/3.7/hosts`

-3. Prepare masterfiles folowing instrusctions in Prepare masterfiles for upgrade section below.
+3. Prepare masterfiles following instructions in the Prepare masterfiles for upgrade section below.

-4. Copy the merged masterfiles from the perparation you did above.
+4. Copy the merged masterfiles from the preparation you did above.
    * `rm -rf /var/cfengine/masterfiles/*`
    * `cp /root/{{site.cfengine.branch}}/masterfiles/* /var/cfengine/masterfiles/`